Activewear Company Teams Up With Ezekiel Elliott To Donate $85K To North Texas Food Bank

-PLANO, Texas (CBSDFW.COM) – Dallas Cowboys running back Ezekiel Elliott helped hand over an $85,000 check to help feed North Texas families in need.
+PLANO, Texas (CBSDFW.COM) – Dallas Cowboys running back Ezekiel Elliott helped hand over an $85,000 check to help feed approximately 400,000 North Texas families in need.

 In April, he announced he we working with CentreTX, a local clothing and footwear company to sell exclusive merchandise and donate 100% of the proceeds to the North Texas Food Bank.